tean-lai/tean-lai.github.io/content/thoughts/teenage-arthritis.md

 After a certain point, I paid a lot more attention to things I still had around.
 I even started being grateful for air conditioning.

 Practicing gratitude saved me.
 My life was still very much abundant.
-There was still joy in just living for the sake of living.
+I found joy in just living for the sake of living.

+## Why I still started taking medication

+It feels hyprocritical, taking stronger medication despite feeling I attained "acceptance".

+But the pain continued to become more unbearable.
+And the prospects of joints potentially fusing did not help.
+I also did not want to be physically dependent on relatives for the rest of my life.

+While I believe I have achieved comfort with arthritis at an emotional level, it still had physical consequences, and it was important to me to try to manage that.

+## One bonus benefit

+While I had found a lot of anguish in going through health struggles without many others to relate to.
+At this point, my peers are slowly starting to catch up with health problems, sadly.

+It does provide me some comfort knowing that I can provide some support in some ways that was unavailable to me.
+They still have to go through the majority of the struggles themselves, but I hope they find comfort in knowing they are not alone.

+And even back then, I wasn't completely alone.
+I did start journeying onto Reddit, where you can find communities of people going through very similar issues.